dining

 0

-Welcome back to Connecticut’s Shoreline and the 18th annual edition of The Shoreline Book.
+Welcome back to Connecticut’s Shoreline and the 19th annual edition of The Shoreline Book.

 Connecticut enjoys a wonderful 110-mile coastline, end to end — but at the heart of it all are eight small towns steadfastly referred to as The Shoreline by both residents and summer folk alike.
-In fact, most insist that you aren’t truly at the shore until you can actually feel the sea breeze or spot gulls circling overhead…smell the brine-soaked mud flats at low tide…hear the quiet whisper of the marsh grasses in the late afternoon…or fall asleep to the ebb and flow of waves off in the dark distance.
-And in Branford, Guilford, Madison, Clinton, Westbrook,
+In fact, most insist that you aren’t truly at the shore until you can actually feel the sea breeze or spot gulls circling overhead…smell the brine-soaked mudflats at low tide…hear the quiet whisper of the marsh grasses in the late afternoon…or fall asleep to the ebb and flow of waves off in the dark distance.
+And in Branford, Guilford, Madison, Clinton, Westbrook, Old Saybrook, Old Lyme, and Essex just upriver, you can.

 But it’s more than just that.
 Whether you’re here for the day, a week, the summer, or year-round, you’ll notice that here, life is a little less hurried and a little less harried, because that’s the magic of the place.